 a) City Arborist to review application

-c) Once no impact of trees has been determined you will be notified via email or phone to come to City Hall to pick up and sign permit.
+c) Once no impact to trees has been determined either by a site visit or photos and street view you will be notified via email or phone to come to City Hall to pick up and sign permit.

 For more information about the Tree Protection and Regulation Bylaw or if you would like to report an illegal tree removal in progress, please email or call 604-636-4318.